 In lieu of flowers, the family request that donations be made to TESOL or TIRF.

-To send flowers to Penelope's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Penelope (Mastorides) Alatis, please visit our floral store.

 The International Research Foundation for English Language Education